 Nearest Children’s Activity Center: Camp Dolphin at the Dolphin.

 If you dine at one of the restaurants above or get a spa treatment of 75 minutes or more, they’ll comp one hour of childcare per adult!

 Children’s Activity Centers generally offer crafts, games, Disney movies, dinner, and a late-night snack.
 Hours vary by location.
 Count on about $12 per child per hour.
 There is also the Cubs Den at Wilderness Lodge.

-Natalie Reinert spent five years working at the Walt Disney World Resort in Florida.
-Now she creates personalized Disney vacations for her clients as a travel planner with Glass Slipper Concierge, writes about Disney for families at ThatDisFamily.com and tweets at @thatdisfamily She and her family call Brooklyn home.
+Natalie Reinert spent five years working at the Walt Disney World Resort in Florida, then created personalized Disney vacations .
+She writes about Disney for families at ThatDisFamily.com and tweets at @thatdisfamily She and her family call Florida home.